 A simple black t-shirt, with ‘Dark’ written across.
 To represent how I felt in this moment.
-An idea to be able to express myself through my clothing.
+An idea to be able to express me through my clothing.
 Alone, Isolated, Dark.
 But that’s not where this all began, let me take you back to my childhood.

 My name is James, I grew up just outside of Bristol, England, my parents divorced at 3 years old, and my mother quickly entered a new relationship, we moved 3 hours away from my father.
 Maybe that’s where this all began.
-I always felt like the outsider, not quite fitting in with any crowd I encountered, even from a young age.
+I always felt like an outsider, not quite fitting in with any crowd I encountered, even from a young age.
 High school really brought that to light, and that’s where the depression really set in.

-I always wondered how I could become part of a group, I couldn’t skate, play any sports, succeed in art classes, and the core subjects, Maths, English, and Science were so confusing to me I didn’t fit into the educational system either.
+I always wondered how I could become part of a group, I couldn’t skate, play any sports, or succeed in art classes, and the core subjects, Maths, English, and Science were so confusing to me that I didn’t fit into the educational system either.
 Around the age of 17, my mum moved to Australia, leaving me behind, so I moved to my dad’s house in London.
 It didn’t work out and I quickly got removed from the house.

-I thought with mum is where I belonged, she was the only one who made me feel like I existed, blind to the way I was really viewed.
+I thought mum is where I belonged, she was the only one who made me feel like I existed, blind to the way I was really viewed.
 I moved to Australia for 1 year and I thought it was amazing, though I quickly found myself in my own place due to some disagreements at home.
 Depression quickly followed, until my visa expired, and back to England, it was for me.